cmsc240-s25/cmsc240-s25.github.io/modules/module11.md

 ## Exercise 3:

-1. Using the __Thunder Client__ Lightweight Rest API Client for VS Code extension.
-Create a new request by clicking the "New Request" button.
+1. Using the __EchoAPI__ Lightweight Rest API Client for VS Code extension.
+Create a new request by clicking the "Create a new request".
 2. Create a new `GET` request like this one.
 Except change `cs01` to the machine that you are logged into.  (no change if you are using `cs01`).
 Change the port number `18080` to the port number you selected above.
 ![GET](../images/GetTopping.png "GET")
 3. Click the "Send" button.
 Then in the `README.md` file explain the status and the body of the `Response`.